axemonkey/blog.clivemurray.com/src/posts/2025/font-hard.md

 ### Flip the script

 I’ve left Brush Script off my initial list intentionally, because there are some things that in this modern age really should not be.
-If you really must use cursive on the web, you should probably have a bit of a think about why that is.
+If you really must use cursive on the web, you should probably have a bit of a think around why that is.
 That said, I *am* quite partial to:

 * [**Fair Prosper**](https://www.dafont.com/fair-prosper.font) by [Khurasan](https://creativemarket.com/khurasan?u=khurasan) - [sample](/public/images/2025/12/font-samples/fair-prosper.png)